-If desired, these pies can be decorated with hearts cut from the scraps of dough and attached to the crust with an egg wash.
-Pies may be made a day or two ahead, refrigerated unbaked, and cooked just before dinner.
+Our pies are filled with a rich mixture of chicken, artichoke hearts, onions, and peas, and topped with flaky pie crust.
+If desired, they can be decorated with hearts cut from the scraps of dough and attached to the crust with an egg wash.

 - 3 whole chicken breasts (about 1 1/2 pounds each), bone in, skin on